 Credit Header Report: $1.50

 Writ of Execution: $15.00

 Wage Garnishment Fee: $25.00

 My wage garnishment went off without a hitch.
-Every time Bennett was paid by his employer, I was also mailed a check.
-Because I was receiving checks every week (and these tend to pile up when you have 15 or 20 going at one time), I opted to send Mr. Rosen quarterly payments – simply to avoid unnecessary bookkeeping gymnastics.
+Every time Bennett was paid by his employer, I was also mailed a check for 25% of his disposable income.
+Because I was receiving checks every week (and these tend to pile up when you have 15 or 20 garnishments from different cases going at one time), I opted to send Mr. Campbell, the original judgment holder, quarterly payments – simply to avoid any unnecessary bookkeeping gymnastics.